jhlagado/monty/ideas.md

 # August

+free up ( ) ?
+might be used in /sb /se
+need to rework looping

+## done

 /al - array length
 /sl - string length
 /as - might be the array size in bytes?

-## done

 /sb string mode begin
 /se string mode end